IBM/ansible-power-aix-sap/roles/sap_opsyscheck/README.md

 # Role sap_opsyscheck

-The role sap_opsyscheck is checking some basic operating system settings that are required to run SAP applications on the operating system AIX smoothly.
-It can be executed prior to the first SAP installation on a new system or partition with the operating system AIX or as a "health check" on systems or partitions where SAP is already installed.
+The role sap_opsyscheck is checking some basic operating system settings that are required to run SAP applications on the operating system IBM AIX smoothly.
+It can be executed prior to the first SAP installation on a new system or partition with the operating system IBM AIX or as a "health check" on systems or partitions where SAP is already installed.
 The following checks will be performed:

 - Check if the nimsh service is running (nimsh is using port 3901, which is used very often in a SAP installation).
 - Check directories /usr/sap, /sapmnt, /tmp, /var, ... for available free space.